litestar-org/api-performance-tests/README.md

 Setup is identical for both frameworks -

-1. a sync endpoint returing a json object with some square root calculations
+1. a sync endpoint returning JSON
-2. a async endpoint returing a json object with some square root calculations
+2. a async endpoint returning JSON
-3. a json endpoint returning {"hello": "world"}
+3. a plaintext endpoint receiving a path parameter
-4. a plaintext endpoint returning "hello world"
+4. a plaintext endpoint receiving a query parameter

-Both frameworks use orjson for serialization of the responses and identical uvicorn + gunicorn settings (max workers)
+All frameworks use orjson for serialization of the responses and identical uvicorn + gunicorn settings (max workers).
+This is meant to ensure that the serialization speed of orjson is not considered in the benchmarks.
+It should be noted though that only `starlite` uses orjson by default.

-Autocannon settings: 4 repetitions for each endpoint, using 4 workers and 25 connections for 10 seconds.
+Autocannon settings: 4 repetitions for each endpoint, using 4 workers and 30 connections for 10 seconds.

 Last run results: